raysan5/raylib/CONVENTIONS.md

 Ternary Operator | (condition)? result1 : result2 | `printf("Value is 0: %s", (value == 0)? "yes" : "no");`

 Some other conventions to follow:
+ - **ALWAYS** initialize all defined variables.

- - raylib code **does not use TABS**, use 4 spaces instead.
+ - **Do not use TABS**, use 4 spaces instead.
  - Avoid trailing spaces, please, avoid them
- - **ALWAYS** initialize all defined variables.
  - Control flow statements always are followed **by a space**:
 ```c
 if (condition) value = 0;